 Setting a value higher than the chart’s current timeframe causes the output to appear bigger than normal as shown below.
-Imagine trying to put a large jar in a smaller jar.
-It does not fit and only a portion of the large jar is covered by the smaller jar’s mouth.
+Again, imagine trying to put a large jar in a smaller jar.
+It will not fit and only a portion of the large jar is covered by the smaller jar’s mouth.

 Naturally you would want to set the Timeframe parameter to a value higher than the current chart’s timeframe for a proper multi-timeframe analysis.